jwbuurlage/Bulk/docs/sphinx/source/tour.rst

     auto x = bulk::create_var<T>(world);

-Here, :code:`T` is the type of the variable, say an :code:`int`.
+Here, :code:`T` is the type of the variable, for example an :code:`int`.
 Values can be assigned to the (local) variable:

 .. code-block:: cpp